 More About Payments & Other Credit Cards

-The NACH (National Automated Clearing House) is a funds clearing platform similar to the existing ECS (Electronic Clearing System) that allows for bulk and voluminous interbank payments quickly.
+The NACH (National Automated Clearing House) is a funds-clearing platform similar to the existing ECS (Electronic Clearing System) that allows for bulk and voluminous interbank payments quickly.
 A NACH mandate needs to be registered in case you want payments to be credited to or debited from your account.
-NACH Cancellation requests are used to cancel automatic debits from your bank accounts such as in case of EMI from loan being debited by a bank or utility bills getting debited.
+NACH Cancellation requests are used to cancel automatic debits from your bank accounts, such as in case of EMI from a loan being debited by a bank or utility bills getting debited.

-A customer needs to cancel the NACH mandate in cases where they want to stop automatic debit of money from their accounts such as in cases of EMI payment to banks or payments of utility bills.
+You need to cancel the NACH mandate in cases where you want to stop the automatic debit of money from your accounts, such as in cases of EMI payments to banks or payments of utility bills.